- Why study Mathematics at Christ's College?

 If we invite you for interviews, these usually take place in early December.
 Those invited for interviews are normally interviewed for 35-50 minutes in total.
+For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
 At Christ’s, we usually split the time into two interviews with academics in Mathematics.
 Typically one will lead on Pure Mathematics, the other on Applied Mathematics.

 All applicants we interview will be given some questions to look at before one of the interviews starts, and a discussion of your solutions to these questions will form part of the interview.
 During these subject interviews, we may ask questions on topics with which you are not already familiar: the aim here is to assess your innate mathematical ability when working through unprepared questions and your ability to absorb quickly new ideas.
 This approach minimizes the effects of a candidate’s background and teaching and creates a more level playing field.
 We will not try to catch you out but rather will help you work through unseen problems.
 We sometimes ask candidates to think out loud as they tackle interview problems as a means of helping us to understand their individual approach to Mathematics.
 We are not simply trying to test knowledge or memory of theorems, etc., as these will be tested in due course by A-level, IB Higher or other examinations.